florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 This then allows programming languages and their standard libraries and compilers to adapt and use these interfaces to support features such as file systems and networking when compiling to Wasm.
 Note that Wasm runtimes also need to support the WASI specification by exposing the respective functions to Wasm components/modules.

-== Plugin systems
+== Plugin systems <plugin-systems>

 #figure(
     image("../images/plugin_system.drawio.png", width: 70%),
+    caption: flex-caption(
-    caption: [
+        [
-        A plugin system inside a host application providing the host application methods to access individual plugins.
+            A plugin system inside of a host application providing the host application methods to access individual plugins.
             The plugin interface lies between each plugin and the plugin system / host application.
         ],
+        [A plugin system inside of a host application] ),
-) <plugin-systems>
+) <plugin-systems-arch>

 In software engineering architectures and patterns define structures used to solve common problems.
 For example an application can be implemented as a monolithic application or as a layered application that benefits from abstractions.